 Effective operation of the fiscal and business aspects of school administration in the educational program.
+Recent Term(s) Offered: None

 EDAD 590 Administration of School Personnel 3 Hours

 Allocation of human resources to accomplish the purposes of the school organization.